-The database server shall be multi-processor based each with 4 processors each cores having at least 8 cores, RISC based 64 bit system with at least 1.9 GHz clock, 64 GB RAM and one GB Cache memory.
+The database server shall be multi-processor with minimum 4 processor with each processor having at least 8 cores, RISC/CISC based 64 bit system with at least 1.9 GHz clock, 32GB RAM, 1GB cache memory.
 However, the purchaser may choose single server as per network needs.
-The system disc shall be minimum 500GB with OS and RDBMS mirroring 20/40 GB DAT drives shall be provided as back up devices.
-The system shall support at least 6X DVD for loading of software and configuration.
-The system shall have Hard-disk storage implemented on RAID 0, RAID 1, RAID 0+1 and RAID 5 architecture of Disk Storage which shall be site configurable.
-The RAID system shall be hardware based and shall have redundant Fibre based RAID controller.
-The Hard-Disk storage shall provide for no single point of failure.
+The system shall support at least 6xDVD for loading of software configuration.
+The system shall have Hard-disk storage implemented on RAID 0, RAID 1, T+RAID 0+1 and RAID 5 architecture of disk storage which shall be configurable.
+The RAID system shall be hardware based and shall have redundant fibre based RAID controller.
+The hard-disk storage shall provide for no single point of failure.
 The server will operate in high availability cluster mode, on load sharing basis.
-Exact specifications may be issued by purchaser.
+Exact specifications may be issued by purchaser. support RDBMS and 40/80 GB DLT drives shall be provided as back up devices